 What in the world is wrong with forum spammers anyway?
 If you are a frequent visitor to any forum you have surely seen them.
 They join an existing forum simply to promote themselves, drop a link or two, post an article or fill a post with a bunch of gibberish.
 The irony of the whole thing is that their posts never stay up long.
 Hardly anyone sees them and even if they do, I cannot imagine they are well received.

 A Midwest internet service provider was recently awarded an $11.2 billion judgment against a Florida man for sending millions of unsolicited e-mails advertising mortgage and debt consolidation services reports Wired News.
-That’s right – billions!
-The judgment was issued against James McCalla of Florida on December 23rd.
-He has also barred from accessing the internet for three years.

 There are many ways to attract traffic from search engines.
 Some methods go too far and are known as “search engine spamming,” “spamdexing” and “spammage.”
 Red on to find some common spamming techniques that search engines frown on.